 Contact Renishaw's SEM experts and discuss your specific requirements.

-Latest SEM news
+Latest SEM user stories

 Researchers at BRGM (the French Geological Survey in Orleans, France) study the physical, chemical, and structural properties of minerals.
 They use a co-located SEM-Raman system from Renishaw to provide comprehensivein situsample characterisation.